Receive Personal Care for Vasculitis from Dignity Health

 Vasculitis may be chronic, meaning it does not respond well to treatment and lingers for a long time, or acute, meaning it flares up and then goes away with treatment

-If you are at risk of developing vasculitis in Sacramento or a surrounding area, the cardiovascular specialists at Dignity Health Heart and Vascular Institute of Greater Sacramento can help you with everything from diagnosis to treatment and recovery.
+If you are at risk of developing vasculitis in Sacramento or a surrounding area, the cardiology specialists at Dignity Health Heart and Vascular Institute of Greater Sacramento can help you with everything from diagnosis to treatment and recovery.

 Vasculitis is caused when your immune system attacks your body’s own blood vessels.
 This can be triggered by a reaction to a medication, certain types of cancer, an underlying autoimmune disorder, or an infection.